Esar Met is a Burmese refugee who has been incarcerated since 2008 for a murder he did not commit.

 Samar “He called me from his home when I was at my uncle’s house.”

 Another indication the police and prosecutor were not being honest about his ‘fleeing’.
-He would not have given his uncle’s number to people, and told them he was going to his uncle’s, if had been fleeing to his uncle’s house.
+He would not have given his uncle’s number to police, and told neighbors that he was going to his uncle’s, if had been fleeing to his uncle’s house.

 Line 223 Translator “So, you knew it from the beginning that the girl was missing, right?”